nuejs/www/faq/index.md

 ## Do we need another framework? [fatique]
-Happy with status quo -> Makes you feel more fatique See the benefits of Nue -> You probably

 We do.
 Developers are suffering.
 UX developers in particular.
 And the role of a web designer is practically gone.
 There are so many build steps in the current stack that only the more savvy JavaScript engineers can understand.
 Please read the [backstory](/blog/backstory/) for a deeper rant.

 There's also a huge amount of *resistance*: developers have adopted new, nonstandard ways of building things and it's hard/impossible to change their minds.
 So a lot of time will go into writing.
 Help needed!